Getting started

 .

-Step 3: Create a project
+Step 3: Create a workspace

-Projects are containers that group related models, deployments, and artifacts.
+Workspaces are containers that group related models, deployments, and artifacts.
 Create a new one:

 Step 4: Register an experiment as a model version